williamouyang/okta.github.io/_source/_code/javascript/okta_sign-in_widget.md

 You can enable CORS by following the steps in our guide for [guide for Enabling CORS](http://developer.okta.com/docs/api/getting_started/enabling_cors.html).
 Configure CORS using the same base url of the web server you are using to host the HTML for the Okta Sign-In Widget (see below for instructions).
-For example, if you plan to host your Sign-In Widget in a page accessible under `http://localhost:8000`, you will need to add `http://localhost:8000` as a trusted CORS endpoint in Okta.
+For example, if you plan to host your Sign-In Widget in a page accessible under `http://localhost:8000`, you need to add `http://localhost:8000` as a trusted CORS endpoint in Okta.

-To do so, please follow the steps below:
+To do so, follow the steps below:

-1. Navigate to the `Admin -> Security -> API` page of your Okta dashboard
+1. Navigate to the `Admin -> Security -> API` page of your Okta dashboard.
 2. In the `CORS` tab, add the url of the site that will host the Okta Sign-In Widget.
-For instance, if you want to test it on a development machine on a web site hosted at `http://localhost:8081`, just add `http://localhost:8081` in the CORS multi-line text box.
+For instance, if you want to test it on a development machine on a web site hosted at `http://localhost:8081`, add `http://localhost:8081` in the CORS multi-line text box.
-3. Click `Enable CORS for the following base URLs`
+3. Click `Enable CORS for the following base URLs`.
+4. Press `Save`.

+If you see the `Trusted Origins` tab instead of the `CORS` tab, follow the steps below:

+1. Press the `Add Origin` button.
+2. Fill out the Name field, add add the url of the site that will host the Okta Sign-In Widget to the `Origin URL` field.
+3. Check the `CORS` check box in the `Type` section.
 4. Press `Save`.